pmndrs/jotai/docs/guides/no-suspense.md

 > The content of this page would be easier if you have taken a look on the _introduction/async_ part of the docs.

-As you may know, sometimes we need to wrap our components in suspense to use asynchronous atoms.
+Sometimes we need to wrap our components in suspense to use asynchronous atoms.
 Two kinds of atoms need Suspense.

 - Derived async atoms (async `read` function)
 - Asynchronous actions (async `write`)